ducminhgd/notes/career-position.md

 ## Chief Technology Officer ([[CTO]])

 CTO is an executive role:
-- focus on technology vision and “whats next”
+- focus on technology vision and "whats next"
 - communicates vision / confidence to external stakeholders
 - plans technology direction based on business plans and market trends
 - decides high-level strategy